AIGCEra/.github/profile/README.md

 # Application Development

-__WebRuntime itself implements _the Dynamic Link Library Version_ of the Chromium Project, which clarifies that the desktop application based on WebRuntime technology itself is essentially _the Browsing Process_ of Chromium, that is to say, WebRuntime makes the developer's application project into the browsing process of Chromium.
-The specific development process is that the developer must first prepare (or create) a desktop software project.
-For MFC or WinForm developers, we give specific conversion steps.__
+__Web Runtime itself implements _the Dynamic Link Library Version_ of the Chromium Project, which ensures that developers can use their familiar development techniques to construct a browsing process that suits their wishes.
+In specific applications, other processes of the Chromium project (such as rendering process, GPU process, etc.) are completely preserved.
+Developers only need to convert their existing or newly created application projects into browsing processes, and then the software Content boils down to a web-based organizational model.
+Of course, the Web Runtime ensures that mainstream components can be fully incorporated into the new Web DOM system.__

 | _Application Type_       | _description_                                                                              |
 | ------------ | ---------------------------------------------------------------------------------------------------------------- |